lindseysim/templatize/more/functions/README.md

 &nbsp; *Outputs:*

 ```
-Bob Belcher is married to Linda Belcher.
+Bob Belcher is married to Linda Belcher and has a first child named Tina Belcher.
 ```

-Note in the more deeply-nested case, `this._parent` can be used twice to traverse upwards two levels.

 &nbsp;